habasweiny/habasweiny.github.io/_posts/2021-1-3-Family-names.md

 after the entire planet: Ardha(Earth).
 Probably to emphasize the fact that she was not born on Mars or one one of
-Jupiter's moons es.
+Jupiter's moons.

-*The Irish surname 'Milligan' sounds similar to my mum's name Milga.
+*_The Irish surname 'Milligan' sounds similar to my mum's name Milga.
 However it is closer to the Borana name Molu.
 Both
 Milligan and Molu mean 'bald'.
-The Somali name for bald is 'bidhaar', which itself closely resembles the English word.
+The Somali name for bald is 'bidhaar', which itself closely resembles the English word._